andreskimlee/EIP-/Systems/Unix.md

     crontab -e - will open a crontab file which has columns of month date time command, etc and it will run on schedule of the command.
     Use cases: you can make backup of files. etc sudo crontab -e (root user crontab)

 Linux Vocab

     Kernal : The kernal essentially has one job: to translate between the software and the hardware.

+# General Knowledge:
+    ● How systems boot and load Linux
+        1. The BIOS which is the software that checks to ensure your hardware is functioning and if it is will initialize it.
+        2. Next the bootloader is run in three steps. (the steps include a way to load your linux kernal)
+        3. Kernal is loaded and systemd is loaded
+        4. Startup follows the boot process and brings the linux computer to an operable state.
+        5. systemd is the mother of all processes and it is responsible for bringing the Linux host up to a state in which productive work can be done.
+Some of its functions, which are far more extensive than the old init program, are to manage many aspects of a running Linux host, including mounting filesystems, and starting and managing system services required to have a productive Linux host.
+Any of systemd's tasks that are not related to the startup sequence are outside the scope of this article.

+    ● The shell, and how it interacts with the underlying operating system
+        1. Essentiall the terminal (Look above for more indepth CLI commands)
+        2.

+    ● UNIX file systems and storage
+        filess are stored in the directory tree.
+(Tree like structure).
+Interesting because the system uses recursion to traverse the nodes of the tree when doing a search.

+    ● Process management and state
+        recall you can run top to find a bunch of processes and locate command line name for those process or process ID's

+    ● The Linux virtual memory model
+        Behaves sort of like a cache and helps with memory management.

+        Linux supports virtual memory, that is, using a disk as an extension of RAM so that the effective size of usable memory grows correspondingly.
+The kernel will write the contents of a currently unused block of memory to the hard disk so that the memory can be used for another purpose.
+When the original contents are needed again, they are read back into memory.
+This is all made completely transparent to the user; programs running under Linux only see the larger amount of memory available and don't notice that parts of them reside on the disk from time to time.
+Of course, reading and writing the hard disk is slower (on the order of a thousand times slower) than using real memory, so the programs don't run as fast.
+The part of the hard disk that is used as virtual memory is called the swap space.

+    ● Techniques for resource control

+    ● Common system troubleshooting tools and techniques

+# Tools

+## tools for system performance

+## tools for resource utilization